rasikabh/rasikabh.github.io/_pages/publications.md

 {% include base_path %}

-**Rasika Bhalerao**, Nora McDonald, Hanna Barakat, Vaughn Hamilton, Damon McCoy\*, and Elissa M. Redmiles\*, "[Ethics and Efficacy of Unsolicited Anti-Trafficking SMS Outreach](https://arxiv.org/abs/2202.09527)," Proceedings of the ACM Conference on
+**Rasika Bhalerao**, Nora McDonald, Hanna Barakat, Vaughn Hamilton, Damon McCoy\*, and Elissa M. Redmiles\*, "[Ethics and Efficacy of Unsolicited Anti-Trafficking SMS Outreach](https://dl.acm.org/doi/abs/10.1145/3555083)," Proceedings of the ACM Conference on
-Computer-Supported Cooperative Work and Social Computing **(CSCW 2022)**. **Recognition for contribution to Diversity and Inclusion**
+Computer-Supported Cooperative Work and Social Computing **(CSCW 2022)**. **Recognition for contribution to Diversity and Inclusion** [Arxiv preprint]((https://arxiv.org/abs/2202.09527))

 **Rasika Bhalerao** and Damon McCoy,
 "An Analysis of Terms of Service and Official Policies with Respect to Sex Work," IEEE International Symposium on Technology and Society 2022 **(ISTAS 2022)**